isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2008-08-17-national-day-rally-2008-speech-by-prime-minister.md

 a.
 Says a lot about our history, economy, culture and policies
 b.
 History
- i.
-Sharp fall in TFR in less than 20 years (1960-1975) ii.
-Reflects rapid transformation of our society, as education levels improved and living standards went up dramatically iii.
-Just to replace ourselves, we need TFR of 2.1 (Slide 2) iv.
+&nbsp; i.
+Sharp fall in TFR in less than 20 years (1960-1975) &nbsp; ii.
+Reflects rapid transformation of our society, as education levels improved and living standards went up dramatically
+&nbsp; iii.
+Just to replace ourselves, we need TFR of 2.1 (Slide 2) &nbsp; iv.
 We are far below the replacement level

 c.
 Economy – look at the last 30 years (Slide 3)
-  i.
-When times are hard, people tend to have fewer babies ii.
+&nbsp; i.
+When times are hard, people tend to have fewer babies
+&nbsp; ii.
 1985 recession, Asia Financial Crisis, 9/11 & SARS (Slide 4)

 d.
 Culture
-  i.
+&nbsp; i.
 Can see some peaks – 1976, 1988, 2000 (Slide 5)
-  ii.
+&nbsp; ii.
 Why?
 Years of the dragon
-  iii.
-Unfortunately each dragon has been smaller than the previous one
+&nbsp; iii.
+Unfortunately each dragon has been smaller than the previous one &nbsp; iv.
-    iv.
 Next dragon in 2012 – probably a baby one

 e.
 Family policies (Slide 6)
- i.
+&nbsp; i.
 1966 – ”Two is Enough” – too successful
- ii.
-1987 – ”Three if you can afford it” – quite successful iii.
-2001 – Baby Bonus – overwhelmed by economy iv.
+&nbsp; ii.
+1987 – ”Three if you can afford it” – quite successful
+&nbsp; iii.
+2001 – Baby Bonus – overwhelmed by economy
+&nbsp; iv.
 2004 – my contribution, Marriage & Procreation package
-    1. Some effect but very small
+&nbsp;&nbsp; 1.
+Some effect but very small
-    2. Zoom in to see the change, from 1.26 to 1.29 (Slide 7)
+&nbsp;&nbsp; 2.
+Zoom in to see the change, from 1.26 to 1.29 (Slide 7)
-    3. But still way below where it is supposed to be
+&nbsp;&nbsp; 3.
+But still way below where it is supposed to be

 Question: what more should we do?